WncFht/Awesome-Tech-Share/README.md

 # Awesome CS

-This is a repo for the collection of any awesome resources and reflections.
+This is a repo for the collection of any awesome resources and reflection.

 ## Install